leannejdong/leannejdong.github.i/_pages/about.md

 One the one hand, I am keen about developing robust and scalable learning algorithms, prototypes/ probablistic software.
 On other hand, I am passionate about the interactions of macroeconomic policies/financial stability/labor markets with Artificial Intelligence.
 Taking the guidance of functional analysis, stochastic calculus, statistical machine learning, and the theory of complex systems, I have recently developed a theoretical framework that allows the transition from event data to interval-censored data.
 Using these tools with aid of Artificial Intelligence we model online behaviour and job skills dynamics in Australia.

-**Research interest** (minimal list):
+**Research interests**:

-* Applications of Machine Learning to Physics and Finance
+* Applications of Machine Learning to Physics/Engineering and Finance

 * Quantum Computing

-* Blockchain
+* Blockchain applications to Energy/IoT

-* Machine Learning for HFT/Algorithmic Trading, Quantitative software development
+* Machine Learning for HFT/Algorithmic Trading

+* Financial or Educational software development

 * Computational Social Media

+* Theoretical and Statistical Machine Learning

+* Spatio-Temporal Modelling

+* Other topics around computer science, mathematics and AI (email!)